-To date, new money deals have included issuances of PIT Revenue bonds for economic development (ESDC) and transportation (Thruway) purposes.
-These insured bond transactions priced favorably, with spreads ranging from 11 to 15 basis points over the Municipal Market Data (MMD) index (a benchmark of AAA-rated, fixed -rate municipal bonds) for ten-year bonds.
+To date, new money deals (in the current fiscal year) have included issuances of PIT Revenue bonds for economic development (ESDC) and transportation (Thruway) purposes.
+These insured bond transactions priced favorably, with spreads ranging from 11 to 15 basis points over the Municipal Market Data (MMD) index (a benchmark of AAA-rated, fixed-rate municipal bonds) for ten-year bonds.
 20-year bonds were within 2 basis points of MMD.

-Slight reestimates have been made to debt service spending projections in the financial plan.
+Slight reestimates have been made to debt service spending projections in the Financial Plan.
 These generally reflect revised bonded-capital spending estimates, actual sales to date (including two small refundings), and the restructuring of some existing escrow funds from prior refundings for improved investment performance.